State Universities Retirement System: History

 The Governor and General Assembly founded the University Retirement System in 1941 as an administrator of benefits for employees of the University of Illinois.
 In the following years, the system grew to include other universities, colleges, and affiliated agencies throughout the state.
 In 1963, the system adopted its current name, State Universities Retirement System (SURS).
 SURS employs approximately 132 individuals in its Champaign, Illinois and Naperville, Illinois offices and provides retirement, survivor, disability, and death benefits.
 SURS serves over 228,000 active and inactive members and benefit recipients throughout the world.

 SURS is considered a component unit of the State of Illinois’ financial reporting entity and is included in the state's financial reports as a pension trust fund.
 SURS is governed by Section 5/15, Chapter 40, of the Illinois Compiled Statutes.

-To secure and deliver the retirement benefits promised to our members.